tyronechen/genomenlp/docs/source/intro.rst

 1. Preprocessing
 ++++++++++++++++

 Tokenise the biological sequence data into segments using either empirical tokenisation or conventional k-mers.
 Provide input data as gzipped fasta files.
 Empirical tokenisation is a two-step process, while in k-merisation the tokenisation and dataset creation is performed in the same operation.
+Both methods generate data compatible with the ``genomicBERT`` pipeline.

 Empirical tokenisation pathway::